stong1108/Frasier/README.md

 ### FrasierTweeter

-This project captures a timelapse of a Frasier fir tree growing and tweets updates.
+This project captures a timelapse of a Fraser fir tree growing and tweets updates.

 Requirements
 + RaspberryPi w/ camera attachment